Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Richard Gans’s Review: A Gateway to Lorentz’s 1904 Paper

 \subsection{Richard Gans: A Recognized Mediator}

-Richard Gans (1880–1954) was a young German theoretical physicist trained under Paul Drude and Max Abraham, soon to become known for his contributions to the electrodynamics of matter and to optics.
-In the early 1900s, he was already regarded as a specialist in electromagnetism and in the propagation of light in metals, and he was rapidly associated with the \emph{Annalen der Physik} as both editor and reviewer.
-His review of Lorentz’s 1904 paper therefore carried a double authority: \begin{itemize} \item that of the \emph{Beiblätter} itself, a leading medium of scientific dissemination; \item and that of Gans, recognized as a well-informed expert on Maxwell, Lorentz, and contemporary debates. \end{itemize} This context reinforces the weight of his report: it was not a neutral bibliographic note, but a review written by an acknowledged expert in the field.
+Richard Gans (1880--1954) was a young German theoretical physicist trained under Paul Drude and Max Abraham, soon to become known for his contributions to the electrodynamics of matter and to optics.
+In the early 1900s, he was already a well-informed specialist in electromagnetism and in the propagation of light in metals.
+His review of Lorentz’s 1904 paper therefore carried a double authority: \begin{itemize} \item that of the \emph{Beiblätter} itself, an important medium of scientific dissemination; \item and that of Gans, a competent reader of Maxwellian electrodynamics, Lorentz’s theory, and the contemporary debates on moving bodies. \end{itemize} This context reinforces the weight of his report: it was a substantial review written by a physicist familiar with the field.